kuhchung/kuhchung.github.io/pages/armory/progression.md

 Hunter if you like

-Consider crafting 5 Perception decorations and gemming it into your Hunter or Alloy (only need 4 actually) armor.
+Consider crafting 5 Perception decorations and gemming it into your Hunter or Alloy (only need 4) armor.

 Buy the above 3 from the Outfitter.